c. 1700

 simply buy us out for 1/2 of the high bid, as we both felt it had not reached its full potential because of the

 French interference.
 He never followed through on that proposal, later claiming it was just a negotiation tactic.
-Problem

-is he was not negotiating with anyone at the time.
+Despite the fact he was not negotiating with anyone at the time.

 the Fardoil by having a private auction between us, with a third party holding